SergeiSolod/react-mmorpg-game/README.md

 This repository is the front version of the MMORPG, requests to the server are made at https://mushokutensei-api.vercel.app, when developing locally, you need to change it to the localhost on which the backend is running.
 The backend is in the react-mmorpg-backend repository; by default, localhost:5000 is launched there.

+### .env

+REACT_APP_STATUS - PROD/DEV depending on whether it’s on dev or prod

+REACT_APP_REST_API - URL where the frontend will make requests to the backend, prod: https://mushokutensei-api.vercel.app, dev: http://localhost:5000

 ### Node version

 The project is made on nodejs v18.18.2, npm v10.2.0, any current version will do